-350 is building a future that's just, prosperous, equitable and safe from the effects of climate change.
+350 is building a future that's just, prosperous, equitable and safe from the effects of the climate crisis.

 We're an international movement of ordinary people working to end the age of fossil fuels and build a world of community-led renewable energy for all.